FLSA Exempt Status: Everything You Need to Know

 The provisions of the FLSA are interpreted and enforced by the U.S. Department of Labor, which investigates complaints and sometimes sues when it finds violations.
 Many states also have agencies that enforce state labor laws and investigate complaints regarding FLSA exempt or non-exempt status.

 If you need advice or assistance regarding your FLSA status, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.